pb82/Elson/README.md

 Elson [![Build Status](https://travis-ci.org/pb82/Elson.png?branch=master)](https://travis-ci.org/pb82/Elson)
 =====

-A C++11 JSON Parser/Serializer that aims to come as close to literal JSON as possible.
-Header only.
-Tested with g++ 4.7.2
+A C++11 JSON Parser/Serializer that aims to make the usage of JSON in C++ as natural and simple as possible.

---- This is a work in progress.
-It has not been tested extensively ---
+Tested with g++ 4.6, clang 3.1 (via Travis CI) and g++ 4.7.2

+License: MIT

+Contributions welcome!

 Writing JSON
 -------------